 Here I assumed that you’ve chosen some D-Link NAS ($175) and a pair of 1Tb HDDs to make RAID 1 (each $67).
 Note: It’s not feasible to take less capacious drives today.
 In fact, even less than 2Tb.

 Electricity.
-It’s average power consumption is around 10 Watts/hour, so it will cost you $1.5/month.
+Its average power consumption is around 10 Watts/hour, so it will cost you $1.5/month.
 So if we use NAS our initial expenses are $309 and each month we pay $1.5.
 Good.
 Cloud on the other hand has a variety of options and you can buy as little as 100Gb.
 As you might guess the pay off time will depend on the storage space you actually need.
 And here’s how it changes:

 Test #2.
-High-end NAS vs Google Drive
+High-end NAS vs. Google Drive

-As you can see renting stuff is much cheaper than owning.
-AT least when it comes to storage space.
+As you can see renting stuff is much cheaper than owning, at least when it comes to storage space.
 With high-end NAS storing less than 1TB is economically stupid.

 Test #3.
 NAS vs. MEGA

 Google Drive isn’t the only option in the field.
-In fact, not an optimal one when it comes to big numbers.
+In fact, it's not even an optimal one when it comes to big numbers.
 There is a game-changer service and it is called MEGA (service by Megaupload founder).
 Check out their pricing: